Ivan Kozlovsky: Biography

 In 1938, Kozlovsky organized and directed a concert ensemble of opera singers, VTO Soviet Opera Ensemble, directing himself in Werther by Massenet and Orfeo ed Euridice by Gluck, among other productions.
 He was awarded the prestigious designation of People's Artist of the USSR in 1940.

 Kozlovsky was well known to be a favorite singer of Joseph Stalin.
 Kozlovsky gained great renown throughout the Soviet Union, but was never allowed to leave its borders.

-Kozlovsky had a friendly rivalry with Sergei Lemeshev, another opera singer immensely popular in Russia.
-They both often sang the same roles, and Russian opera lovers were divided into supporters of one or the other.
+Kozlovsky had a friendly rivalry with Sergei Lemeshev, another opera singer immensely popular in Soviet Union.
+They often sang the same roles, and Soviet opera lovers were divided into supporters of one or the other.
 The theatre lobby was a venue for scuffles between fans jokingly called the "lemeshistki" and the "kozlovityanki".

 Kozlovsky married the popular actress Alexandra Herzig (1886–1964), who was 14 years older than he and much better known, causing the public to refer to him as "Herzig's husband".
-Later, when he attained greater fame, Herzig became known as "Kozlovsky’s wife".
-After his first marriage ended in divorce, Kozlovsky remarried, this time to an actress 14 years younger than he, Galina Sergeyeva.
-Sergeyeva played the female lead in the films Pyshka (Пышкa) ("Boule de Suif," 1934), Lyubov Alyony (Любoвь Aлёны) ("Alyona’s Love", 1934), and Vesennie dni (Весенние дни) ("Spring Days", 1934).
-Although she bore him two daughters, the marriage with Kozlovsky did not last long.
+Later, when he attained greater fame, Herzig became known as "Kozlovsky's wife".
+After his first marriage ended in divorce, Kozlovsky remarried, this time to an actress 14 years younger, Galina Sergeyeva.
+Sergeyeva played the female lead in the films Pyshka (Пышкa) ("Boule de Suif," 1934), Lyubov Alyony (Любoвь Aлёны) ("Alyona's Love", 1934), and Vesennie dni (Весенние дни) ("Spring Days", 1934).
+They had two daughters; their marriage did not last long.

 Kozlovsky and solo performances

 Kozlovsky gave many concerts throughout the Soviet Union, singing Russian and Ukrainian songs and romances, as well as German lieder by Schubert, Schumann, and Liszt.
 He taught singing at the Moscow Conservatory from 1956 to 1980.
 After 1954, Kozlovsky continued to appear occasionally at the Bolshoi, giving his final appearance in 1970 in the role of Yurodivy (the Simpleton) in Boris Godunov.
 He continued to appear frequently in public and even sang on 4 July 1985 at Mark Reizen's 90th birthday at the Bolshoi.
-The last concert given by Kozlovsky took place in 1989 at the Central House of Writers in Moscow.
-He died in Moscow at the age of 93.
+The last concert given by Kozlovsky took place in 1990 at the Bolshoi Theatre in Moscow.
+He even had an interview after his final performance.
+Three years later, he died in Moscow at the age of 93.

 Kozlovsky and Ukrainian music

 Kozlovsky throughout his life was an active proponent of Ukrainian music, and performed works by Ukrainian composers such as Mykola Lysenko, Yakiv Stepovy, Kyrylo Stetsenko, and Mykola Arkas.
-In 1924, he sang the role of Yontek in Moniuszko's "Halka" in Ukrainian.
+In 1924, he sang the role of Yontek in Moniuszko's Halka in Ukrainian.
 In 1940, he directed the first performance of the Ukrainian opera Kateryna by Mykola Arkas, and in 1954 Mykola Lysenko's Natalka Poltavka.
 In 1970, he funded the construction of a music school in his home village of Marianivka.
 He recorded 22 records of Ukrainian folk songs, romances and arias in Ukrainian.
-Kozlovsky was also the author of numerous Memoirs about Ukrainian singers O. Petrusevych, Mykhailo Donets, M. Mykysh, Borys Hmyria and others.
+Kozlovsky was also the author of numerous memoirs about Ukrainian singers O. Petrusevych, Mykhailo Donets, M. Mykysh, Borys Hmyria and others.